aumouvantsillage/guillaume.baierouge.fr/src/2020-12-15-my-first-dsl-with-racket-step-3.md

 that has been updated very recently, and its source code is available [in a GitHub repository](https://github.com/michaelballantyne/ee-lib).

-> At the time when I started the implementation of Tiny-HDL (in May 2020),
+> When I started the implementation of Tiny-HDL in May 2020,
 > `ee-lib` was still experimental and unpublished.
 > I had the opportunity to read a draft of the aforementioned paper, kindly
 > shared with me by Michael Ballantyne and Matthias Felleisen in reaction to
 > [my questions on the *racket-users* mailing list](https://groups.google.com/g/racket-users/c/9FTGtrU_KC0/m/aO3ToAJoAgAJ).
 >
-> Since I wanted to use officially available material only,
+> Browsing the source code of `ee-lib` was very informative, but there is still
+> a lot in it that I don't fully understand.
-> I ended up writing my own minimal scoping module: it is basically a
+> As an exercise, I ended up writing my own minimal scoping module for Tiny-HDL:
-> stripped-down version of the `ee-lib` API that provides just enough
+> it is basically a stripped-down version of the `ee-lib` API that provides just
-> for my needs, without any attempt to be compatible with `ee-lib`
+> enough for my needs, without any attempt to be compatible with `ee-lib`
 > or to address macro-extensibility concerns.

 The implementation of scopes and name resolution in Tiny-HDL uses the following functions and macros:

-* `with-scope`: wraps its body in a new scope.
+* `with-scope`: wraps its body in a new scope nested in the current scope.
 * `add-scope`: decorates a syntax object with scope information.
 * `bind!`: creates a binding for a given name in the the current scope, and maps this binding to some given data.
 * `lookup`: looks for a binding in the current scope and returns its corresponding data.